 General DiscussionAlthough I designate the first level (row) as consisting of particles, in modern physics this level is hardly distinguishable from that of pure force, since every force is believed to originate with the exchange of a particle, known as a "boson".
 Because there are four known physical forces, there are presumed to exist four kinds of boson: the graviton (gravitation), photon (electromagnetism), weakon, or Intermediate Vector Boson (IVB) (weak force), and the gluon (strong force).
 Bosons are one of only three classes of particles from which all matter is made; the other two are known as leptons and hadrons.
 The photon, or quantum of light, is the most familiar boson, and the electron and proton are familiar examples of leptons and hadrons, respectively.
 Hadrons are any particles composed of quarks (protons, neutrons, mesons, and their heavier relatives); quarks carry the strong force "color" charge.
 Leptons, being elementary particles with no internal parts, contain no quarks but carry "lepton number" or weak force "identity" charge (electrons, electron neutrinos, and their high-energy counterparts).
 Although the energy of gravitation creates (in stars) the elements of the periodic table, due to its inherent weakness and the small atomic scale, gravitation plays no other part in the ordering of the atomic world (at least in the modern universe).
 The microphysical realm can be described as 3 particle types (bosons, leptons, hadrons) in 4 dimensions, but several equally relevant 4x3 characterizations of this realm are possible.

-Another fundamental expression of the 4x3 pattern at the
+Another fundamental expression of the 4x3

 (1) up and down quarks, electron and electron neutrino;

 (2) strange and charm quarks, muon and muon neutrino;